 Barcode technology is undergoing a transformation as the speed of innovation increases and the world evolves toward a more global future.

-While barcode labels used to hold a limited amount of information, RFID tags today are smarter.
-They feature improved data storage and collection, processing and transmission with read/write technology and radio frequency functionality.
+While barcode labels hold a limited amount of information, RFID tags today are smarter.
+They feature improved data storage and collection, processing, and transmission with read/write technology and radio frequency functionality.

 6 Ways Barcode Technology Will Evolve in the Future